Slimer210/Slimer210/README.md

 - Hobby: Listening to Music🎶, Coding⌨, Arduino Projects⚙
 - Ambition: Front-end Developer🖥

-## When I start Programming?
+## When did I start Programming?

 This is a long story...
 Back into 2020 when the largest worldwide pandemic - COVID-19 broke out.
-On 16th of March, the government of Malaysia announced for a full lockdown (known as Movement Control Order) to control the spread of the coronavirus.
+On 16th of March, 2020, the government of Malaysia announced a full lockdown (known as Movement Control Order) to control the spread of the coronavirus.

 This is when my programming journey begins.
-When the lockdown time keeps extending, from 14 days to 90 days, I literally got mad as everyday I was just playing Minecraft besides studying.
+When the lockdown period keeps extending, from 14 days to 90 days, I literally got mad as everyday I was just playing Minecraft besides studying in front of my screen.

 One day, when I was watching some of the random videos from YouTube, I discovered my first programming language - Python (honestly mostly everyone starts from here).
-I quickly fell in love on the world of programming.
-Seriously, school lessons really boring and the most reliable way to relieve my boreness is to grind projects.
+Python had been accompanied with me for a very long time until I wish to nove to frontend developing.
+Since the start of my programming journey, I prefer ignore my school online lessons as it is just a waste of time (honestly no one can be really concentrate in online class).

 Soon in July, I got introduced about Github, where it is a very perfect place for me to store my code (instead of my 16gb pendrive).
 Since the born of Github on my brain, I started my first huge project - a music player.
-In the process of making the project, I learnt more than those YouTube courses.
+In the process of making the project, I grinded more libraries, more knowledge and many more than just a project.
 Also, making projects really made me fun - as I'm doing a thing that no one could do it for themselves.

 At that year, instead of a prison year, it's the most for me.
 I never wasted anything along the lockdown period, and thanks for the lockdown, I have my life target.